project-codeflare/mlbatch/README.md

 # MLBatch

-This repository describes the [setup](SETUP.md) and [use](USAGE.md) of the MLBatch queuing and quota management system on OpenShift clusters.
+This repository describes the [setup](SETUP.md) and [use](USAGE.md) of the MLBatch queuing and quota management system on OpenShift and Kubernetes clusters.
 MLBatch leverages [Kueue](https://kueue.sigs.k8s.io), the [Kubeflow Training Operator](https://www.kubeflow.org/docs/components/training/), [KubeRay](https://docs.ray.io/en/latest/cluster/kubernetes/index.html), and the